hashicorp/terraform/website/source/docs/commands/validate.html.markdown

 The command-line flags are all optional.
 The available flags are:

-* `-check-vars` - If specified, the command will check that all the variables without defaults in the configuration are specified.
+* `-config-only` - If specified, the command will check basic syntax of the config only.
+It will not check that required variables have been specified.

 * `-no-color` - Disables output with coloring.